 - h) This is a Grade II listed building which forms the focal point of the park and garden.
 In considering development of the Great Barr Hall and Chapel any harm caused must be 'exceptional' in line with the NPPF; and should consider the following: - i.
 The potential for alternative forms of ownership such as a trust - ii.
-The viability for the retention and restoration of the Hall and Chapel - iii.
+The long-term viability for the retention and restoration of the Hall and Chapel FPMSAD20 - iii.
 Any development or restoration should be in accordance with the policies of the BCCS ENV2, ENV3 and UDP Saved ENV27, ENV33 - iv.
-The range of potential new uses and an assessment of harm upon the Hall's significance utilising Historic England's 'Conservation Principles, Policies and Guidance'34, v.
+The range of potential new uses and an assessment of harm upon the Hall's significance utilising Historic England's 'Conservation Principles, Policies and Guidance'34.

+34 Historic England (2008 - as English Heritage), available online at v.
 An assessment of the impact on biodiversity in accordance with SAD policy EN1, relevant UDP Saved Policies, BCCS policy ENV1 and the NPPF.